MileHacker Logo

 Historical Significance

 Puente Alto’s history intertwines with the development of the Maipo Valley.
 The construction of the "Puente Alto" (High Bridge) over the Maipo River in the late 19th century facilitated trade and gave the area its name.
-The 20th century saw Puente Alto transform from a rural outpost into a significant urban center, drawing migrants with industrial growth.
+The 1900s saw Puente Alto transform from a rural outpost into a significant urban center, drawing migrants with industrial growth.

 Puente Alto's Enduring Character